cysouw/graphicalgrammar/text/usa.md

 Hypothesis that Wundt influenced Bloomfield: [@percival1976: 234-235 gives various detailed arguments]

+not much effect in German linguistics, but see Delbrück 136ff https://books.google.de/books?id=BAQLAAAAMAAJ (no graphics though) https://doi.org/10.1515/9783111457642

 Debate about logical analysis: Wundt proposes recursive subject-predicate pairing as a model for though and language: note that this is the logical tradition of the terminology, not the grammatical!

 Wundt's discussion of the 'old grammarians' [@wundt1900b: 222-224], arguing against the 'copula-theory'